This post may contain affiliate links. Please read my disclosure policy.

 Transfer to a baking dish.
 Cover with remaining mozzarella cheese.

 Bake until golden brown and bubbly.
-Garnish with fresh chopped parsley and serve with sliced French baguette and crispy crackers.
+Garnish with fresh chopped parsley and serve with sliced French baguette and crispy crackers on a small wooden serving board.

 Can I use frozen spinach in this artichoke dip?